ISISComputingGroup/ibex_developers_manual/Processes.md

-urgent | Ticket is urgent and should be rushed through the system wontfix | Ticket will not be fixed, it is not needed or too complicated. duplicate | Ticket is a duplicate of a different ticket and will not be fixed (usually other ticket is referenced) fixed | Ticket has been fixed (added at end of sprint only) for current release | Ticket is needed for the current release and should be prioritised (allows us to keep track of whether a release can be made) proposal | It is proposed that the ticket should be in the next sprint (removed each sprint) ready (wf) | Ticket is in the current sprint and can be worked on
+urgent | Ticket is urgent and should be rushed through the system wontfix | Ticket will not be fixed, it is not needed or too complicated. duplicate | Ticket is a duplicate of a different ticket and will not be fixed (usually other ticket is referenced) for current release | Ticket is needed for the current release and should be prioritised (allows us to keep track of whether a release can be made) proposal | It is proposed that the ticket should be in the next sprint (removed each sprint) ready (wf) | Ticket is in the current sprint and can be worked on